flacorobin/Ansible/README.txt

-Ansible exmaple playbook that runs 3 roles:
+Ansible example playbook that runs 3 roles:
  -basic-build
   Installs basic tools on all servers

  -reverse-proxy
   Installs Apache, copies the configuration to work as a reverse proxy, starts and enables Apache